graphiks/Port-Windows-11-Raphael/guide/install-1.md

 ```

 ##### Preparing for partitioning
-> Download the parted file and put it in the platform-tools folder, before then running these commands seperately
+> Download the parted file and move it in the platform-tools folder, before then running these commands seperately
 ```cmd
 adb push parted /cache/
 ```